fkenjikamei/fkenjikamei.github.io/_pages/research.md

 ---

-I reearch about how to improve the use of **Grey Literature** as evidence for software engineering researchers.
+I reearch about how to improve Software Engineering using empirical methods and Evidence-Based Software Engineering.
 Also, I always like to research about **social aspects** of software engineering.

 ## Current research investigations
 * Grey literature in Software Engineering with [**Dr. S&eacute;rgio Soares (UFPE)**](https://www.cin.ufpe.br/~scbs/) and [**Dr. Gustavo Pinto (UFPA)**](www.gustavopinto.org)
 * Empirical methods
+* Agile methods

 ## Partnerships